 - At Cecil Jones we have a break and lunchtime offer.
 We provide nutritionally balanced food and offer a varied menu.
 We tailor our menus to the students’ needs and continue to discuss menu options with them.
 Menu options are discussed with our students.
 Meals are prepared using fresh ingredients daily.
 Our three weekly lunch menu cycle includes: vegetarian choices

 - variety of desserts both hot and chilled

 Our breakfast club offer includes free cereals, toast, fruit, squash and hot drinks.
 Opening times are from 8.00am until 8.20am.

 Morning break allows children to buy healthy snacks both hot and cold.

 Opening times are from 10.55am until 11.15am.

 To reduce the queue waiting times we have three separate service points to allow students to buy hot food, chilled snacks, sandwiches and drinks.
 Cecil Jones Academy operates a biometric cashless catering system and students will be instructed on how to use this on their Induction Days in June.

 As your children spend much of their time in school, they need nutritious food for long-term good health.
 A healthy, balanced diet also helps your child learn in the classroom and leads to improved educational outcomes.

 According to World Health Organisation, nearly one-fifth of the world’s children and youth are overweight or obese.
-In the Uk we are seeing a steady increase of overweight children.
-We need to start raising awareness of this issue when children are young so that they will learn to eat healthy very early on, because habits are set in childhood.
+In the UK we are seeing a steady increase of overweight children.
+We need to start raising awareness of this issue when children are young so that they will learn to eat healthily very early on, because habits are set in childhood.
 They are capable of understanding the effects of food on the body and make smart choices about nutritious foods.

-A new set of regulations comes into force on 25 May 2018 called the General Data Protection Regulation (“GDPR”).
+A new set of regulations came into force on 25 May 2018 called the General Data Protection Regulation (“GDPR”).
 This is an important piece of legislation that is designed to provide greater protection for individuals when their personal data is being processed or stored.